How To Emotionally Cope With Returning To Work After The Holidays

 Much of what we feel has to do with our level of activation at a given moment.
 And this depends on circadian rhythms, linked to our biological clock that regulates the alternation between sleep and wakefulness.
 If your work schedule does not coincide with your vacation schedule, it is normal for you to feel bad and not concentrate or be able to find your role as a professional satisfactory.

-You may be interested: Technoaddiction: What it is and What Are Its Causes and Symptoms
+You may be interested: What Are the Causes of Dysfunctional Self-demand at Work?

 Therefore, at least two days before returning to work, make sure to normalize your sleep schedule and start going to bed at a similar time to what you will do when you work.
 If you don’t do it, you will not only go to work sleepy, but your mood will also drop and you will be a person more prone to stress and with a worse ability to concentrate.